 - Encourage in-store returns: “If you’re a multichannel retailer, you have stores.
 Using returns as a way to clawback revenue is very, very important,” Wilson says.
 “You’re rolling the dice, but you’ve got a chance of someone buying something additional.
 And logistics tend to be easier.”
 In fact, according to UPS, 70 percent of shoppers returning an item to a store make an additional purchase while they are there.

 No question, returns are painful and can be expensive for digital retailers.
 But there are steps retailers can take to ease the pain and bring that happy dance back when a customer clicks “buy.”

 Photo of UPS truck by Mike Cassidy.
-Tad Wilson portrait courtesy of Tad Wilson.
+Tadd Wilson portrait courtesy of Tadd Wilson.